Why

 directly that, “there are four things in the Art, which are passing,

-turning, advancing and retreating.”
-In other words, it's all about constant motion.
+turning, advancing and retreating."
 Again, nothing is static.
 It’s all

 about keeping on the move.
 This subtext so permeates the works we study